Asymmetric Perturbation in Solving Bilinear Saddle-Point Optimization: Preliminaries

 \section{Preliminaries}

 \paragraph{Bilinear saddle-point optimization problems.} In this study, we focus on the following bilinear saddle-point problem:

-where $\mathcal{X}\subseteq \mathbb{R}^m$ (resp. $\mathcal{Y}\subseteq \mathbb{R}^n$) represents the $m$-dimensional (resp. $n$-dimensional) convex strategy space for player $x$ (resp. player $y$), and $A\in \mathbb{R}^{m\times n}$ is a game matrix.
-We assume that $\mathcal{X}$ and $\mathcal{Y}$ are polytopes.
-We refer to the function $x^{\top}Ay$ as the {\it payoff function}, and write $z=(x, y)$ as the {\it strategy profile}.
-This formulation includes many well-studied classes of games, such as two-player normal-form games and extensive-form games with perfect recall\footnote{Two-player extensive-form games with perfect recall can be expressed as bilinear problems using sequence-form strategies~\citep{VONSTENGEL1996220}}.
+where $\X\subseteq \R^m$ (resp. $\Y\subseteq \R^n$) represents the $m$-dimensional (resp. $n$-dimensional) convex strategy space for player $x$ (resp. player $y$), and $A\in \R^{m\times n}$ is a game matrix.
+We assume that $\X$ and $\Y$ are polytopes.
+We refer to the function $x^{\top}Ay$ as the \emph{payoff function}, and write $z:=(x, y)\in \Z := \X\times \Y$ as the \emph{strategy profile}.
+This formulation includes many well-studied classes of games, such as two-player normal-form games and extensive-form games with perfect recall.

 \paragraph{Nash equilibrium.} This study aims to compute a minimax or maximin strategy in the optimization problem \eqref{eq:minimax_optimization}.
-Let $\mathcal{X}^{\ast} := \argmin_{x\in \mathcal{X}}\max\limits_{y\in \mathcal{Y}} x^{\top}Ay$ denote the set of minimax strategies, and let $\mathcal{Y}^{\ast} := \argmax_{y\in \mathcal{Y}}\min\limits_{x\in \mathcal{X}} x^{\top}Ay$ denote the set of maximin strategies.
-It is well-known that any strategy profile $(x^{\ast}, y^{\ast})\in \mathcal{X}^{\ast}\times \mathcal{Y}^{\ast}$ is a {\it Nash equilibrium}, which satisfies the following condition:
+Let $\X^{\ast} := \argmin_{x\in \X}\max\limits_{y\in \Y} x^{\top}Ay$ denote the set of minimax strategies, and let $\Y^{\ast} := \argmax_{y\in \Y}\min\limits_{x\in \X} x^{\top}Ay$ denote the set of maximin strategies.
+It is well-known that any strategy profile $(x^{\ast}, y^{\ast})\in \X^{\ast}\times \Y^{\ast}$ is a \emph{Nash equilibrium}, which satisfies the following condition:

-Based on the minimax theorem \citep{v1928theorie}, every equilibrium $(x^{\ast}, y^{\ast})\in \mathcal{X}^{\ast}\times \mathcal{Y}^{\ast}$ attains the identical value, denoted as $v^{\ast}$, which can be expressed as:
+Based on the minimax theorem \citep{v1928theorie}, every equilibrium $(x^{\ast}, y^{\ast})\in \X^{\ast}\times \Y^{\ast}$ attains the identical value, denoted as $v^{\ast}$, which can be expressed as:

-We refer to $v^{\ast}$ as the {\it game value}.
-To quantify the proximity to equilibrium for a given strategy profile $(x, y)$, we use {\it NashConv}, which is defined as follows:
+We refer to $v^{\ast}$ as the \emph{game value}.
+To quantify the proximity to equilibrium for a given strategy profile $(x, y)$, we use \emph{NashConv}, which is defined as follows: